 We’re pretty sure these heads did not leave the factory with seats this loose.
 They wouldn’t have made it this long.
 It’s my opinion that these seats are loosening over time as a result of a perfect storm of valve-train conditions that leads to major valve bounce on the seats.
 This bounce issue is compounded by the severe valve train operation of the aggressive intake lobe profile of the VarioCamPlus system which, by itself, is quite capable of inducing valve bounce.
 The compounding comes from the aggressive valve action inducing strong wave actions in the dual non-interference parallel valve springs.
-This wave action transfers through the retainer into the valve leading to lateral and spiralling valve motion during valve events, creating the severe intake guide wear so common with these heads.
+This wave action transfers through the retainer into the valve leading to lateral and spiralling valve motion during valve events, contributing to the severe intake guide wear so common with these heads.
 This guide wear also promotes valve bounce as the valve lands out of square with the seat and settles spirally.
 This has a wallowing effect on the aluminum counterbore that the seat is pressed into and loosens it over time.

 Valve bounce is a serious problem, but accompanied with worn valve guides it can be quite destructive and is normally very hard on valve seats, leading to valve seat wear in older engines.
-In the case of modern powderd metal valve seats, as in these heads, wear is not an issue.
+In the case of modern powdered metal valve seats, as in these heads, wear is not an issue.
 These seats flat do not wear.
 They may break, like the seat in the above picture, but they do not wear.
 All the shock of harsh landings related to the aggressive cam profile and valve bounce and spiral settling is transferred through the extremely hard valve seats into the aluminum.
 This shock relaxes the bore, leading to the loss of interference fit.
 The rest of the story is told in failed parts.